opentrials/collectors/README.md

 Warehouse is a database to store scraped data:
 - table per register
 - fields are typed when possible
+- as primary keys trial identifiers is used
+- meta data: created(timestamp), updated(timestam), source (url)

 ### Deployment